-Prerequisites: Digital Image Processing
+Prerequisites: Digital Image Processing Additional Material Allowed in ESE: -Nil

 CO # Course Outcomes 1.
 Identify basic terminology, theories and models in the field of Computer Vision.
 2. Analyze different methods of Computer Vision related to multi-scale representation, edge detection and detection of other primitives, stereo, motion and object recognition.
 3. Use and apply appropriate image processing methods for image filtering, image restoration, image reconstruction, segmentation, classification and representation.
 4. Assess which methods to use for solving a given problem, and analyze the accuracy of the methods.
 5. Design of Computer Vision system for a specific problem.